Mortgage and Loan Modification Section Information and Forms

 in Idaho.
 This license type also applies to Credit Union Service Organizations(CUSO).

-Regulated Lender Registrant: This registration is required of any
+Regulated Lender: This is required of any

 company or sole proprietorship, licensed under the Idaho Credit Code, Idaho Code